Viv Richards: Cricket career

 Richards made his first-class debut in January 1972 when he was 19.
 He took part in a non-competition match, representing the Leeward Islands against the Windwards: Richards made 20 and 26.
 His competitive debut followed a few days later.
 Playing in the domestic West Indian Shell Shield for the Combined Leeward and Windward Islands in Kingston, Jamaica versus Jamaica, he scored 15 and 32, top-scoring in the second innings in a heavy defeat for his side.

 By the time Richards was 22, he had played matches in the Antigua, Leeward Islands and Combined Islands tournaments.
 In 1973, his abilities were noticed by Len Creed, Vice Chairman at Somerset, who was in Antigua at the time as part of a West Country touring side.
+Lester Bird and Danny Livingstone played an important part in persuading Creed to take Richards to Somerset.
 Surrey had earlier rejected both Richards and Andy Roberts at the Surrey Indoor Nets in late 1972.
 "They did not think we were good enough even to further our cricket education."

 Move to England, 1973–1974

-Richards relocated to the United Kingdom, where Creed arranged for him to play league cricket for Lansdown C.C. in Bath.
+During 1973-74, Richards relocated to the United Kingdom, where Creed arranged for him to play league cricket for Lansdown C.C. in Bath.
 He made his Lansdown debut, as part of the second XI, at Weston-super-Mare on 26 April 1973.
-Richards was also employed by the club as assistant groundsman to head groundsman, John Heyward, to allow him some financial independence until his career was established.
+Richards was also employed by the club as assistant groundsman to head groundsman John Heyward, which allowed him some financial independence until his career was established.
 After his debut he was promoted to the first team where he was introduced to the Lansdown all-rounder "Shandy" Perera from Ceylon (now Sri Lanka).
 Richards cites Perera as a major influence on his cricket development especially with regards to post-game analysis.
 He finished his first season at Lansdown top of the batting averages and shortly afterwards was offered a two-year contract with county side Somerset.

 Richards then moved to Taunton in 1974 in preparation for his professional debut with Somerset CCC where he was assigned living accommodation by the club; a flat-share with two other county players: Ian Botham and Dennis Breakwell.
 On 27 April 1974 Richards made his Benson & Hedges Cup debut for Somerset against Glamorgan in Swansea; after the game Somerset skipper Brian Close arranged a player's ovation for Richards in recognition of his playing and contribution to the victory.
-Richards was awarded Man of the Match.Viv Richards Somerset Debut – 27 April 1974 at Cricinfo.
-Retrieved 28 September 2015.
+Richards was awarded Man of the Match.